Fenex330/surv-royale/README.md

 4. On Windows, execute build-windows.bat instead - the built game will be placed inside "build" directory

-5. On MacOS, run the following
+5. On MacOS, ignore steps 2, 3, 4 and just run the command below
 ```
     brew tap fenex33/surv <mirror url> && brew install --HEAD surv-royale
 ```